 Stuyvesant High School was among the many area schools that evacuated during the attacks of September 11, 2001.
 Students returned downtown only a few weeks later on Oct.
 9. Unfortunately, we now know that the air and school were still contaminated with dust from the World Trade Center when students resumed classes.

-After months of being exposed to unsafe air, some students have fallen seriously ill and many more suffer from chronic but treatable conditions like asthma, GERD, and rhinosinusitis.
+After months of exposure to unsafe air, some students have fallen seriously ill with cancers affecting the skin, prostate, thyroid, lungs and breasts.
+Many more suffer from chronic but treatable conditions like asthma, sleep apnea, gastroesophageal reflux disease (GERD), and rhinosinusitis.
 Many students also experienced mental health challenges as a result of their experience on or after 9/11.

-For alumni looking for proof of attendance for a World Trade Center Health Program application, please contact Lila at [email protected] for assistance.
+Stuyvesant alumni looking for proof of attendance for a World Trade Center Health Program application, please visit this site.

 Anyone who worked and/or lived south of Canal Street between Sept.
 11, 2001 and May 30, 2002 and has been diagnosed with cancer (All the hard tumor cancers need to be diagnosed after Sept 11, 2005.
 The blood cancers (leukemia and lymphoma) need to be diagnosed after July 11, 2002 and thyroid cancer after March 11, 2004) and/or pulmonary illnesses in the past 15 years, should: